Q: What is New Voices?

 Q: Why do students need freedom of the press?

-A: Students are the “embedded journalists” letting their communities know how effectively schools are performing.
+A: As commercial news organizations continue to shed staff and struggle with economic sustainability, student journalists play an increasingly crucial role in covering local news.
+Students are the “embedded journalists,” letting their communities know how effectively schools and are performing.
 A 2009 Brookings Institution survey documents that just 1.4 percent of mainstream media is devoted to education news.
 If students are not free to disclose the shortcomings of their schools, the public is unlikely to find out.
 Study after study demonstrates that the only effective way of teaching civics in schools is for students to discuss contemporary political issues — which is exactly what school censorship prevents.
 Research in 2014 by the University of Kansas documents that students who work in newsrooms supportive of press freedom report higher levels of civic effectiveness — the belief that they can use their voices to influence public policy.

 Q: How do New Voices laws work?

 A: A New Voices statute simply provides a common-sense list of the harmful material that a school can restrict from student media, including libel or obscenity.
 These laws give students a measure of protection beyond the floor set by the Supreme Court in its 1988 Hazelwood decision, which has been discredited by every journalism education organization in America as an excessive level of control.
 As the Society of Professional Journalists stated in a resolution calling on schools to enact more balanced policies, “it is well-documented the Hazelwood censorship clause impedes an educator’s ability to adequately instruct and train students in professional journalistic values and practices.”